 Whorwell PJ; Prior A; Faragher EB.
 Controlled trial of hypnotherapy in the treatment of severe refractory irritable-bowel syndrome.The Lancet 1984, 2: 1232-4.

-This study is the earliest and perhaps the best study in this research area to date, as it was thoroughly placebo-controlled and showed dramatic contrast in response to hypnosis treatment above the placebo group.
-Thirty patients with severe symptoms unresponsive to other treatment were randomly chosen to receive 7 sessions of hypnotherapy (15 patients) or 7 sessions of psychotherapy plus placebo pills (15 patients).
+This was the earliest formal study of hypnosis treatment for IBS and remains to date one of the best studies in this research area, as it was thoroughly placebo-controlled and showed dramatically greater improvement from hypnosis treatment above the placebo.
+Thirty patients with severe symptoms that had been unresponsive to other treatment were randomly chosen to receive either 7 sessions of hypnotherapy (15 patients) or 7 sessions of psychotherapy plus placebo pills (15 patients).
 The psychotherapy group showed a small but significant improvement in abdominal pain and distension, and in general well-being but not bowel activity pattern.
-The hypnotherapy patients showed a dramatic improvement in all central symptom.
+The hypnotherapy patients showed a dramatic improvement in all IBS symptoms.
 The hypnotherapy group showed no relapses during the 3-month follow-up period.

 Whorwell PJ; Prior A; Colgan SM.
 Hypnotherapy in severe irritable bowel syndrome: further experience.
 Gut, 1987 Apr, 28:4, 423-5.

-This report summed up further experience with 35 patients added to the 15 treated with hypnotherapy in the 1984 Lancet study.
-For the whole 50 patient group, success rate was 95% for classic IBS cases, but substantially less for IBS patients with atypical symptom picture or significant psychological problems.
+This report summed up further experience after 35 patients were added to the initial 15 treated with hypnotherapy in their earlier 1984 Lancet study.
+For the whole combined 50 patient group, success rate was 95% for classic IBS cases, but substantially less for IBS patients with atypical symptom picture or significant psychological problems.
 The report also observed that patients over age 50 seemed to have lower success rate from this treatment.

 Harvey RF; Hinton RA; Gunary RM; Barry RE.
 Individual and group hypnotherapy in treatment of refractory irritable bowel syndrome.
 Lancet, 1989 Feb, 1:8635, 424-5.

-This study employed a shorter hypnosis treatment course than other studies for IBS, and the success rate was lower, most likely demonstrating that a larger number of sessions is necessary for optimal benefit.
+This study employed a shorter hypnosis treatment course for IBS than used in most other studies.
 Twenty out of 33 patients with refractory irritable bowel syndrome treated with four sessions of hypnotherapy in this study improved.
 Improvement was maintained at a 3-month treatment.
-These researchers further found that hypnosis treatment for IBS in groups of up to 8 patients seems as effective as individual therap
+The researchers further found that hypnosis treatment for IBS in groups of up to 8 patients seemed to be as effective as individual therapy.

-This study compared 25 severe IBS patients treated with hypnosis to 25 patients with similar symptom severity treated with other methods, and demonstrated that in addition to significant improvement in all central IBS symptoms, hypnotherapy recipients had fewer visits to doctors, lost less time from work than the control group and rated their quality of life more improved.
+This study compared 25 severe IBS patients treated with hypnosis to 25 patients with similar symptom severity treated with other methods, and demonstrated that in addition to significant improvement in all central IBS symptoms, hypnotherapy recipients had fewer visits to doctors, lost less time from work than the control group, and rated their quality of life more improved.
 Those patients who had been unable to work prior to treatment resumed employment in the hypnotherapy group but not in the control group.
-The study quantifies the substantial economic benefits and improvement in health-related quality of life which result from hypnotherapy for IBS on top of clinical symptom improvement.
+The study is notable in that it quantified the substantial economic benefits and improvement in health-related quality of life which results from hypnotherapy for IBS on top of clinical symptom improvement.

 Koutsomanis D. Hypnoanalgesia in the irritable bowel syndrome.
 Gastroenterology 1997, 112, A764.